awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/marketplace-management-portal-user-access.md

 **Important**
 All of the IAM users that you create authenticate by using their credentials\.
 However, they use the same AWS account\.
 Any change that a user makes can impact the whole account\.

  AWS Marketplace has permissions defined to control the actions that someone with those permissions can take in AWS Marketplace Management Portal\.
 There are also policies that AWS Marketplace created and manage that combine several permissions\.
 For example, the `aws-marketplace-management:ViewMarketing` permission gives a user access to the **Marketing** tab in AWS Marketplace Management Portal\.
-The `AWSMarketplaceSellerProductsFullAccess` policy gives the user full access to the different **Products** in the AWS Marketplace Management Portal\.
+The `AWSMarketplaceSellerProductsFullAccess` policy gives the user full access to products in the AWS Marketplace Management Portal\.

  The following resources provide more information about getting started and using IAM\.
 +  [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)